mmarting/resolvalid/README.md

 # Resolvalid

-Resolvalid is a Go tool that will generate or validate a list of valid DNS servers.
+Resolvalid is a Go tool that will generate or validate a list of DNS servers, providing you with a file containing only valid DNS servers.

 ## Installation